 Age 1-3 years 1300ml/day, 4-8 years 1700ml/day

-Laxatives is a dirty word to some people.
-In fact, modern day laxatives are far removed from the laxatives that grandparents may remember using.
 In a nutshell, laxatives are absolutely essential to allow your child to avoid pain, improve control of bowel opening, and develop healthy habits.

 Movicol® Junior (or Movicol® half) is licensed for children 2 years or older (although it is also often used in younger children).
 The maintenance dose for a child age 1 to 6 is 1 sachet per day adjusted to produce regular soft stools (max 4 sachets daily).
 This is an “osmotic laxative” and is very safe and well tolerated.
 Osmolax comes in a power that is neutral flavoured.

 A trial of a combined laxative treatment for paediatric disempaction was published in 2015 in The Journal of Paediatrics & Child Health.
 The regimen combines movicol with Dulcolax SP.